Skip to content

 We accept all major credit cards or a personal check.

-If you choose to pay by check, please be sure to write your order number on the check and send it along with the tick specimen(s)
+If you choose to pay by check, please be sure to write your order number on the check and send it along with the tick specimen(s).
+Checks can be made out to "MedZu Inc" or "TickReport."

 TickReport™ Results Timing & Order Upgrades